100% Pure Organic Ceremonial-grade Cacao

 So how do you know which branding to trust?
 For a start, low prices should ring a warning bell.

-If permaculture farming practises are followed (and the land is respected), and the farming is on a small-scale level (which produces less yield) and the farmers are compensated fairly, then it is almost impossible to have a low retail price for “ceremonial-grade” outside of the equatorial belt (because it has to be imported, and this is costly).
+If permaculture and regenerative farming practices are followed (and the land is respected), and the farming is on a small-scale level (which produces less yield) and the farmers are compensated fairly, then it is almost impossible to have a low retail price for “ceremonial-grade” outside of the equatorial belt (because it has to be imported, and this is costly).

-Therefore, for starters, as soon as Cacao becomes another commodity and is commercialised, it is NOT ceremonial-grade.
+As soon as Cacao becomes another commercialised commodity, it is NOT ceremonial-grade.

 We hope this can be taken in the spirit in which it is intended – to honour the Spirit of Cacao, to educate, to learn and grow together, and to make sure that all of us continue to work with and share this beautiful heart medicine with integrity.